Alicepinch/bakemyday/README.md

 ### Colour Scheme

-The main colour's chosen for the website are pink and brown as I think these compliment the colours in the images used across the sit and in the logo.
-For links and the hover colour for the Navigation bar I chose a brown colour to match the logo and a white as a hover colour for contrast.
+The main colour's chosen for the website is pink and brown as I think these complement the colours in the images used across the site and in the logo.
+For links and the hover colour for the Navigation bar, I chose a brown colour to match the logo and a white as a hover colour for contrast.
 For links and buttons throughout the same pink colour with brown writing and on the pink background on the home I have used the reverse colourway.

 ![](docs/readme/bakemyday-colours.png)